lukaspfisterch/dbl-vlog/README.md

 **dbl-vlog** implements the append-only event stream **V** for *Deterministic Boundary Layers (DBL)*.

-It provides a minimal, reference-grade substrate for recording events with deterministic canonicalization and cryptographic digests, enabling auditability, replay, and strict separation of normative and observational data.
+It provides a minimal, reference-grade substrate for recording events with deterministic canonicalization and cryptographic digests, for applications requiring reproducible, verifiable traces where determinism and strict non-interference between normative and observational data are critical.

 This library implements **only V** and its invariants.
 "vlog" means V log (not "video log").